 The terminating SP STI-VS determines the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR as per [ATIS-1000074].

-The STI-VS (RPH-VS) validates the certificate and then extracts the public key as per [ATIS-1000074].
-It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header fields, which validate the caller identity and RPH field used when signing the INVITE on the originating service provider STI-AS (RPH-AS).
+The STI-VS validates the certificate and then extracts the public key as per [ATIS-1000074].
+It constructs the RFC 8224 format and uses the public key to verify the signature in the identityHeader fields, which validate the caller identity and RPH field used when signing the INVITE on the originating service provider STI-AS.

-The STI-VS (RPH-VS) may interact with the CVT based on local policy and agreements between the 9-1-1 Authority and the analytics/CVT provider.
+The STI-VS may interact with the CVT based on local policy and agreements between the 9-1-1 Authority and the analytics/CVT provider.

-The STI-VS (RPH-VS) returns a verificationResponse to the ingress IBCF.
+The STI-VS returns a verificationResponse to the ingress IBCF.
 The verificationResponse contains a “verstatValue” that contains the result of the verification process.

 NOTE: The use of “verstat” values specific to RPH signing is for further study.
-If a separate “verstat” value associated with verification of the RPH is defined, the verificationResponse message will need to be able to carry multiple “verstatValues”.
+If a separate “verstat” value associated with verification of the RPH is defined, the verificationResponse message will need to be able to carry an additional “verstatValue” associated with the RPH signing.

 The ingress IBCF passes the INVITE to the I- CSCF in the NG9-1-1 Emergency Services Network.